Red fox: In folklore, religion and mythology

 The red fox features prominently in the folklore and mythology.
 In Greek mythology, the Teumessian fox, or Cadmean vixen, was a gigantic fox that was destined never to be caught.
 The fox was one of the children of Echidna.

 In Celtic mythology, the red fox is a symbolic animal.
-In the Cotswolds, witches were thought to take the shape of foxes to steal butter from their neighbours.
-In later European folklore, the figure of Reynard the Fox symbolises trickery and deceit; he originally appeared under the name of "Reinardus" as a secondary character in the 1150 poem "Ysengrimus", reappeared in 1175 in Pierre Saint Cloud's Le Roman de Renart and made his debut in England in Geoffrey Chaucer's The Nun's Priest's Tale.
-Many of Reynard's adventures may stem from actual observations on fox behaviour; he is an enemy of the wolf and has a fondness for blackberries and grapes.
+In the Cotswolds, witches were thought to transform into foxes in order to steal butter from their neighbours.
+In later European folklore, the figure of Reynard the Fox symbolises trickery and deceit.
+He first appeared as a secondary character under the name of "Reinardus" in the 1150 poem "Ysengrimus", and then in Pierre Saint Cloud's Le Roman de Renart in 1175.
+He made his debut in England in Geoffrey Chaucer's The Nun's Priest's Tale.
+Many of Reynard's adventures may stem from actual observations of fox behaviour: he is an enemy of the wolf and has a fondness for blackberries and grapes.

 Chinese folk tales tell of fox-spirits called huli jing that may have up to nine tails, or kumiho as they are known in Korea.
 In Japanese mythology, the kitsune are fox-like spirits possessing magical abilities that increase with their age and wisdom.
 Foremost among these is the ability to disguise as human.
 While some folktales speak of kitsune employing this ability to trick others, other stories portray them as faithful guardians, friends, lovers and wives.
 In Arab folklore, the fox is considered a cowardly, weak, deceitful and cunning animal that feigns death by filling its abdomen with air to appear bloated, then lies on its side, awaiting the approach of unwitting prey.
 The animal's cunning was noted by the authors of the Bible who applied the word "fox" to false prophets in the Book of Ezekiel 13:4 and the hypocrisy of Herod Antipas in Luke 13:32.

-The cunning Fox is commonly found in native American mythology, where it is portrayed as an almost constant companion to Coyote.
-Fox, however, is a deceitful companion that often steals Coyote's food.
+The cunning Fox is a common character in native American mythology, where it is often portrayed as a constant companion to Coyote.
+Fox, however, is a deceitful companion who often steals Coyote's food.
 In the Achomawi creation myth, Fox and Coyote are the co-creators of the world, that leave just before the arrival of humans.
-The Yurok tribe believed that Fox, in anger, captured the Sun, and tied him to a hill, causing him to burn a great hole in the ground.
-An Inuit story tells of how Fox, portrayed as a beautiful woman, tricks a hunter into marrying her, only to resume her true form and leave after he offends her.
+The Yurok tribe believed that in a fit of anger, Fox captured the Sun and tied him to a hill, causing him to burn a great hole in the ground.
+In an Inuit story, Fox is portrayed as a beautiful woman who tricks a hunter into marrying her, only to resume her true form and leave after he offends her.
 A Menominee story tells of how Fox is an untrustworthy friend to Wolf.